undergroundrap/devbootLLM/README.md

 - `-p 3000:3000`: Maps port 3000 from the container to port 3000 on your local machine.
 - `--rm`: Automatically removes the container when you stop it.
 - `-v "${PWD}:/usr/src/app:ro"`: Optional, read-only bind mount for hot-reload workflows.
+- `-v devbootllm-data:/data`: Named volume to persist the SQLite database.

 Windows tips:
 - Use ``-v "$($PWD.Path):/usr/src/app:ro"`` in PowerShell so Docker sees your Windows path.